Traffic Scene Generation from Natural Language Description for Autonomous Vehicles with Large Language Model: Related Work

 \subsection{Autonomous Driving with LMs}

 Autonomous driving demands detailed reasoning and planning, motivating the integration of language instructions and reasoning capabilities.
-For example, \citet{wu2025language} and \citet{wang2025omnidrive} introduce language-based datasets to extend perception modalities from images and LiDAR to text.
+For example, \cite{wu2025language} and \cite{wang2025omnidrive} introduce language-based datasets to extend perception modalities from images and LiDAR to text.
 Given the strength of LMs in handling such information, they have been incorporated into various driving pipelines.
-ADAPT~\cite{jin2023adapt} and DriveGPT4~\cite{xu2024drivegpt4} utilize LLMs for video captioning and driving decision reasoning.
-For action planning, approaches such as \citet{sima2023drivelm,chen2024driving,renz2025simlingo} employ LLMs to dynamically plan vehicle actions based on visual inputs.
-To support continuous driving, DiLu~\cite{wen2024dilu} introduces a memory module that enables continuous learning and knowledge application from environmental interactions.
-In multi-agent systems, \citet{nguyen2024text} uses LLMs to guide the agent to align a target policy, and \citet{gao2025langcoop} explores agent interactions through LLMs.
+ADAPT~\cite{jin2023adapt} utilizes LMs for video captioning and driving decision reasoning.
+For action planning, approaches such as \cite{chen2024driving,renz2025simlingo,zou2025few} employ LLMs to dynamically plan vehicle actions.
+To increase safety under critical scenario, LLM-Attacker~\cite{mei2025llm} adopts LLMs to select optimal attacker to train an aggent.
+In multi-agent systems, \cite{nguyen2024text} uses LLMs to guide the agent to align a target policy, and \cite{gao2025langcoop} explores agent interactions through LLMs.
 As these works show that LLM agents are suitable for reasoning and planning for driving scenarios, we aim to combine the LLM to generate the traffic scene from text inputs.